meeree/neuro_ai_lab/README.md

 # bnn_snn_training
 Code related to training BNNs (biophysical neural networks) and SNNs (spiking neural networks) on a variety of tasks.
 Pretty unorganized at the moment.
 The main code to generate figures is in figures.py.

+# neuron_playground
+Code for simulating and playing with individual neuron models such as Hodgkin-Huxley, Moris Lecar, etc with different ODE methods and different analysis methods such as raster plots and ISI histograms.
+I would like to eventually build a GUI for this specific part of the code.